web3-authn/tatchi/sdk/src/core/WalletIframe/README.md

 - Client receives and calls: `pend?.onProgress?.(msg.payload)`
 - This allows the original `onEvent` callback to receive real-time progress updates

-So yes, your understanding is correct: **PasskeyManagerIframe → WalletIframeRouter → posts to wallet-iframe-host.ts**, with the additional detail that progress events flow back through the same channel to provide real-time updates to the caller.
+So yes, your understanding is correct: **TatchiPasskeyIframe → WalletIframeRouter → posts to wallet-iframe-host.ts**, with the additional detail that progress events flow back through the same channel to provide real-time updates to the caller.

 ## Activation Overlay (iframe sizing behavior)